Performance Max Audit: How to Make Automation Work for You

 If you are managing a high-volume e-commerce account, you cannot afford to fly blind.
 Here is how to crack open the black box and audit your PMax campaigns for actual profitability.

 Before we get into it however, I want you to understand that there has to be a mindset shift here regarding Google’s automation and PMax.
+To get the most out of PMax, adopting an advanced strategy, such as campaign segmentation and precise optimization, is essential.

 Performance Max isn’t the enemy.
 It’s a powerful but indiscriminate engine.
 It operates not on trust, but on the quality of its inputs.
 The more precise your inputs (feeds, exclusions, creative), the more disciplined your outputs.
 Think of your role less as fighting automation and more as architecting the guardrails that force the AI to align with your profit margins.

 I had a client show me a PMax campaign with a 600% ROAS.
 But when we looked at the reporting we saw $3,000 in a month going to low-intent YouTube placements.
 That’s when I realized the PMax black box isn't hiding performance; it's hiding waste.
-Your job is to find the hidden lever and adjust and be aware of what’s happending.
+Your job is to find the hidden lever and adjust and be aware of what’s happening.

 1. The "Video Trap" (Are you buying Shopping or YouTube?)